ripleya1/BigBoiBot/README.md

 ## Run it yourself
 For Big Boi Bot to run, you need to:
 - Put the proper info into a [`configu.txt`](configu.txt) file in the same directory as the Python script file.
-    - Playing: the playing message that shows up on the bot's profile when it's running.
+    - Playing: The playing message that shows up on the bot's profile when it's running.
+Set to "" by default.
-    - Fix twitter links: whether or not twitter links with videos get "fixed" by replacing the Twitter/X URL with a BetterTwitFix URL.
+    - Fix twitter links: Whether or not twitter links with videos get "fixed" by replacing the Twitter/X URL with a [BetterTwitFix](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#bettertwitfix) URL.
 Set to true by default.
-    - Fix tiktok links: whether or not tiktok links get "fixed" by replacing the Tiktok URL with a vxtiktok URL.
+    - Fix tiktok links: Whether or not tiktok links get "fixed" by replacing the Tiktok URL with a [vxtiktok](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#vxtiktok) URL.
 Set to true by default.
-    - Fix instagram links is whether or not Instagram links get "fixed" by replacing the Instagram URL with a InstaFix URL.
+    - Fix instagram links: Whether or not Instagram links get "fixed" by replacing the Instagram URL with an [InstaFix](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#instafix) URL.
 Set to true by default.
 - Put your bot token in a `token.txt` file in the same directory as the Python script file.
     - Do likewise with the Google Maps API Key in a `mapskey.txt` file.
 - Optional: Replace the directory variable on [line 23](https://github.com/ripleya1/BigBoiBot/blob/main/bot.py#L23) where Python reads the .txt and .json files with your own.
-    - This should not be necessary in most cases, but if Python for some reason is not reading the your files, this is a good place to start troubleshooting.
+    - This should not be necessary in most cases, but if Python for some reason is not reading your files, this is a good place to start troubleshooting.
 - Note that a `reminders.json` file will be created for you in the directory on the first run of the bot.
 - Note that dependencies are included in the [`requirements.txt`](requirements.txt) file.
     - You can install these automatically by running `pip install -r requirements.txt` when in the directory.